What Is End-of-Life Planning: Map a Wise, Meaningful End

 Conclusion

-• End-of-life planning encompasses all legal, financial, and medical decisions that are necessary to make in the final stages of life.
+• End-of-life planning encompasses all legal, financial, and medical decisions in final life stages.

-• It can provide you and your loved ones with peace of mind that all your last wishes and desires will be honored.
+• It provides peace of mind that wishes will be honored.

-Planning for the end is a meaningful act that brings a necessary degree of control in challenging times.
+Planning for the end is a meaningful act that brings control in challenging times.